Booting process of Android devices: Secondary Bootloader

 Because the space in the boot ROM is limited, a secondary bootloader on the eMMC or eUFS is used.
 The secondary bootloader initializes TrustZone.

 On the Qualcomm MSM8960 for example, the Secondary Bootloader 1 loads the Secondary Bootloader 2.
 The Secondary Bootloader 2 loads TrustZone and the Secondary Bootloader 3.

-The SBL is now called XBL by Qualcomm which is an UEFI implementation.
+The SBL is now called XBL by Qualcomm which is a UEFI firmware library, and on smartphone and tablet type devices, the firmware is usually an EDK2 implementation.

-Qualcomm uses LK (Little Kernel) plus Aboot, or XBL (eXtensible Bootloader) plus ABL; Samsung Exynos uses S-Boot; MediaTek uses Das U-Boot.
-Little Kernel is a microkernel for embedded devices, which has been modified by Qualcomm to use it as a bootloader.
+Qualcomm formerly uses LK (Little Kernel) plus Aboot, or now uses XBL (eXtensible Bootloader) plus ABL; Samsung Exynos uses S-Boot; very old MediaTek SoC's use Das U-Boot and recent MediaTek SoC's use UEFI.
+Little Kernel is a microkernel for embedded devices, which has been modified by Qualcomm and MediaTek to use it as a bootloader.
 The Android Bootloader (Aboot or ABL) implements the fastboot interface.
-It verifies the authenticity of the boot and recovery partitions.
+Android Bootloader verifies the authenticity of the boot and recovery partitions.
 By pressing a specific key combination, devices can also boot in recovery mode.
 Android Bootloader then transfers control to the Linux kernel.